Common Sense Media Review

 What's the Story?

 THE LION KING is the story of Simba (voiced by Jonathan Taylor Thomas as a child and Matthew Broderick as an adult), the cub of Mufasa (James Earl Jones), the king of the jungle.
 Simba "just can't wait to be king."
-But his evil Uncle Scar (Jeremy Irons), bitterly jealous of Mufasa, wants to be king, so he arranges for Mufasa to be killed in a stampede and makes Simba think he's responsible.
+But his Uncle Scar (Jeremy Irons), bitterly jealous of Mufasa, wants to be king, so he arranges for Mufasa to be killed in a stampede and makes Simba think he's responsible.
 Simba runs away and finds friends in Pumbaa the warthog (Ernie Sabella) and Timon the meerkat (Nathan Lane), who advise him that the best philosophy is "hakuna matata" (no worries).
-Simba grows up thinking that he has escaped his past, but his childhood friend Nala finds him and tells him that, under Scar's leadership, the tribe has suffered badly.
+Simba grows up thinking that he's escaped his past, but then his childhood friend Nala (Niketa Calame-Harris/Moira Kelly) finds him and tells him that, under Scar's leadership, the pride has suffered badly.

 Is It Any Good?

 One of Disney's biggest hits, this excellent film has echoes of Shakespeare, bringing to mind the plots of both Richard III and Hamlet.
-The Lion King was not just a movie but a marketing phenomenon: This blockbuster was the highest grossing film of 1994.
-Of course kids won't know -- or care -- about that; they'll just be enthralled by the memorable songs and great characters.
+The Lion King wasn't just a movie but a marketing phenomenon: This blockbuster was the highest-grossing film of 1994.
+Of course kids won't know—or care—about that; they'll just be enthralled by the memorable songs and great characters.

 Talk to Your Kids About ...